nypl-spacetime/digital-collections-tab/README.md

 [Install the New Tab Override Add-on](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) for Firefox, and set the add-on to open the following URL in each new tab: http://spacetime.nypl.org/digital-collections-tab.

 To reset your browser’s new tab settings, set the URL to `about:newtab`, or remove the New Tab Override add-on altogether.

+### Safari

+In _Preferences… ⟶ General_, set new tabs to open with _Homepage_, and set _Homepage_ to http://spacetime.nypl.org/digital-collections-tab.
+See wikiHow for [a detailed tutorial](http://www.wikihow.com/Change-Your-New-Tab-Page-in-Safari).

 ### Other browsers